See a re-creation of Henry VIII’s Crown displayed in the Royal Pew.

-We also had this portrait of Charles I, painted by Daniel Mytens in 1631, which clearly records the shape of the crown and the patterns created by the hundreds of jewels and pearls.
+A portrait of Charles I, painted by Daniel Mytens in 1631, serves as a clear visual record of the shape of the crown and the patterns created by the hundreds of jewels and pearls.

 Harry Collins, Crown Jeweller (2007-2012), and his team of skilled goldsmiths were able to take our research and, largely using the same techniques as their Tudor predecessors, create a very accurate replica of Henry VIII's crown at Hampton Court.